AndreaCensi/saccade_analysis/docs/manual/source/matlab.rst

     >> test_different_thresholds

-* Create a symbolic link 'use_for_report' for the configuration we are going to use in the
+* Create a symbolic link 'use_for_report' for the configuration we are going to use in the report.

 .. _create_report_data: